 She was born Nouhad Haddad in 1935 in the pastoral mountain village of Jebel Arz, south of Beirut.
 Her family eventually moved to the capital and set up home in the cobblestone streets of city quarter Zuqaq Al-Blat.

-Inspired by the great Egyptian singers of the era – particularly the yearning songs of Asmahan and Layla Mourad wafting out of the family radio – Fairuz started singing as a teenager and subsequently began landing gigs as a chorus singer for Lebanese radio.
+Inspired by the great Egyptian singers of the era – particularly the yearning songs of Asmahan and Layla Mourad wafting out of the family radio – Fairouz started singing as a teenager and subsequently began landing gigs as a chorus singer for Lebanese radio.

 It was there she met music producer Halim Al Rumi.
 Impressed by the young Haddad's ability to memorise long, complex poems, he began composing a string of songs for her.
 While the pieces didn't amount to much, it was through another creative endeavour that he cemented himself in Arab music folklore.

 As per regional custom, an artist's stage name is often given by the person who discovered them.
-Al Rumi chose Fairuz, which means "turquoise", because he deemed her voice as delicate as a precious stone.
+Al Rumi chose Fairouz, which means "turquoise", because he deemed her voice as delicate as a precious stone.

 Sensing that he could only take her prodigious talent so far, Al Rumi introduced her to Assi Rahbani, who alongside his brother Mansour, was a fledgling composer often found in the station shopping their latest compositions.